kdw9502/ngrinderwiki/How-to-bind-native-libraries.md

 1. Prepare the DLLs or SOs which defines the simple functions which can be easily bridged to Java.
    Methods with no parameter is pefered.
 If you want to pass the parameter from nGrinder script to DLLs or SOs, please make the parameter type simple as much as possible like char* or int.
 2. Upload the created DLLs or SOs into lib folder.
 If you will define the script in the helloworld/TestRunner.groovy, you should upload those native libraries in the helloworld/lib/ folder.
 3. Write the test script using JNA binding.
-Following show the simple binding between the groovy script and native lib named “dmclient”
+Following show the simple binding between the groovy script and native lib named "native_client"

 ```groovy
 package org.ngrinder;